Learning and Teaching Librarian

 Professional service:Library and Learning Resources

-Steve has overseen the creation of three new libraries during his career (Crawley College - 1994, Ravensbourne - 2009, University of Chichester - 2012).
-He is a member of the International Committee of the European Conference on E-learning (ECEL), and has a particular interest in student attitudes to Learning Resources following the introduction of the student fees regime.
+Steve has overseen the creation of 3 new libraries during his career (Crawley College- 1994, Ravensbourne – 2009, University of Chichester – 2012), and has a particular interest in Information Literacy teaching, and all aspects of Copyright in Higher Education settings.

 Steve’s research interests cover the student experience in the current fees regime and its impact on Library Services, and the teaching of information and digital literacies in a Higher Education environment.
 He has had articles published in the professional press and is a frequent reviewer for the Information Management & Library and Information Research journals.
 Steve has authored chapters in ‘The End of Wisdom?: The Future of Libraries in a Digital Age’ by Wendy Evans (Editor), David Baker (Series Editor) and ‘M-Libraries 4: From Margin to Mainstream - Mobile Technologies Transforming Lives and Libraries’ by Mohamed Ally (Editor), Gill Needham (Editor).